AI Lawyer Blog

 🧠 Real-World Example: How Tech Startups Use MSAs to Scale Freelance Teams

-This streamlined:
+This approach streamlined:

 🛠️ Pro Tip: How to Combine Your MSA with a Statement of Work (SOW) for Maximum Flexibility